How To

 The number of aerosol paint cans needed depends on the panel size and number of coats applied.
 Primer usually requires the fewest cans, base coat requires multiple wet coats, and clear coat often needs the most.
 Use panel-based estimates to avoid running out mid-job.

-What Polish Compound Works Well For Touch Up Paint Jobs
+What Polish Compound Works Well for Touch-Up Paint Jobs?

 How to prep aluminum or steel before applying touch up paint